Apply for Funding with

 Programme types: Support is available for standard Doctoral Networks, as well as Industrial Doctorates (joint supervision by academic and non-academic partners) and Joint Doctorates (integrated programmes leading to joint or multiple degrees).

-This scheme enhances the creative and innovative potential of PhD researchers through advanced training and international, interdisciplinary, and inter-sectoral mobility.
-It is open to excellent researchers of any nationality and supports both European and Global mobility.
-Types of fellowships:
+Supports PhD researchers through advanced training and international, interdisciplinary, and inter-sectoral mobility.
+It is open to excellent researchers of any nationality offers:

 What does the grant support?